Michelle Lee (singer): 2011–2012: Career beginnings, K-pop Star, and SuPearls

-2013-present: SuPearls' disbandment, joining DIMA Entertainment, and Solo debut
+2013–present: SuPearls' disbandment, joining DIMA Entertainment, and solo debut

 On February 18, 2013, YG announced that plans for their debut had been dropped in order to focus on Lee Hi's solo career.

-On March 28, 2013, it was officially reported that she had signed with DIMA Entertainment and would officially begin training to debut as a solo artist.
+On March 28, 2013, it was officially reported that Lee had signed with DIMA Entertainment and would officially begin training to debut as a solo artist.

 She was also featured on South Korean rapper Double K's single "Rewind" for his upcoming album.
 The music video and single were released on May 3, 2013.

-Her debut single, "Without You" was released on March 21, 2014, by DIMA Entertainment and LOEN Entertainment.
-The music video for "Without You" features a young girl (portrayed by Egypt Yoona) writing racial slurs on a wall covered with graffiti.
+Her debut single, "Without You", was released on March 21, 2014, by DIMA Entertainment and LOEN Entertainment.
+The music video features a young girl (portrayed by Egypt Yoona) writing racial slurs on a wall covered with graffiti.
 In some scenes, the child dabs her face with white powder in an attempt to give herself lighter skin.
 Upon discovering her music was posted on Melon, Lee's pent up emotions from childhood "just hit me at once and I just starting crying.
 I was on the phone with my older sister and we couldn't help ourselves, we just both started crying together."

-2015: First Mini-Album "I Can Sing"
+2015: First mini-album, I Can Sing

-On August 4, Michelle released her first mini-album "I Can Sing".
-The album was primarily written by Michelle and once again was a personal message of strength to others.
+On August 4, Lee released her first mini-album, I Can Sing.
+The album was primarily written by her, and again was a personal message of strength to others.

-2016: Tribe of Hip hop 2
+2016: Tribe of Hip Hop 2

-Michelle participated in Tribe of Hip hop 2, and her performance earned her the moniker of Korean Missy Elliott.
+Lee participated in Tribe of Hip Hop 2, and her performance earned her the moniker of the Korean Missy Elliott.
 She is currently on SESESE House.